swilder0123/swilder0123.github.io/www/_entries/00-02_what-is-migration.md

 Cloud Migration includes [ample documentation on preparing for migrations](https://docs.microsoft.com/en-us/azure/architecture/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure).
 Expect many customer scenarios based on datacenter standards, deployment practices, etc.

-SPECIAL CHALLENGES FOR WINDOWS SERVER 2008 AND 2008 R2 MIGRATION
+### Special Challenges for Windows Server 2008 and 2008 R2 Migration

 - 32- vs. 64-bit OS migration - Windows Server 2008 was the final version of Windows Server to be available in a 32-bit distribution.
 - Features - Key OS features, like Storage Spaces, Clustering, network virtualization, etc. are either completely missing in Windows Server 2008 or have substantially reduced functionality.